Building and Construction Studies 4 (10142.2)

 All late assignments without an approved extension attract a penalty of 5% per calendar day up to one week.

 An assignment submitted over 7 days late will not be accepted.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 This is an intensive unit.
 Students are strongly encouraged to attend all lectures and tutorials.
 It may be difficult to pass the unit without attending.

 Required IT skills

-Word processing, familiarity with Microsoft Project and CostX and internet search.
+Word processing, Microsoft Project and CostX and internet search.

 Work placement, internships or practicums